maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 ```

 - **NOTE: We cannot combine mutable and immutable references**
   - We also cannot have a mutable reference while we have an immutable one to the same value
   - This allows users of an immutable reference not to expect the value to suddenly change out
 - **Multiple immutable references are allowed**
   - No one who is just reading the data has the ability to affect anyone else reading the same data
 - **Mutable reference to an immutable variable is not allowed**

-- **NOTE: a reference's scope starts from where it is introduced and continues through the last time that reference is used, or the end of the block, whichever is first**
+- **NOTE: A reference's scope starts from where it is introduced and continues through the last time that reference is used, or the end of the block, whichever is first**
   - These scopes do not overlap
   - The compiler can tell that the reference is no longer being used at a point before the end of the scope